scala/docs.scala-lang/_tour/basics.md

 ## Functions

-Functions are expressions that take parameters.
+Functions are expressions that have parameters, and take arguments.

 You can define an anonymous function (i.e. no name) that returns a given integer plus one: